Dowscope/onsis_xml_cleaner/README.md

 node app.js
 ```

-It will output the cleaned file in the same folder.
+It will output the cleaned file in the same folder and the one you downloaded to.